demisto/content/Packs/ServiceNow/Integrations/ServiceNow_IAM/ServiceNow_IAM_description.md

+## Prerequisites
+To use ServiceNow in XSOAR, ensure your user account has the `rest_api_explorer`, `web_service_admin` roles or any other role required to permit working with the `sys_user` table.
+These roles are required in order to make API calls.
+However, they may not suffice for viewing records in some tables.

 ## Enable/Disable CRUD Commands
 You can select which CRUD commands are enabled in the integration instance configuration settings.
 By default, all commands are enabled.